janusnic/RawRequests/README.md

 # RawRequests

-Simple and shitty script to parse raw http requests, best suited for "requests" library.
-Started out in python less that few months ago so don't be too harsh.
+Simple script to parse raw http requests files, based on `python-requests` library.
+Started out in Python less that few months ago, so don't be too harsh.

     import requests